-HITH care may sometimes initiate from a direct referral as a substitute for an inpalient hospital admission or to facilitate early discharge with continuation of admitted care in the patient's residence.
+HITH care may sometimes initiate from a direct referral as a substitute for an inpatient hospital admission or to facilitate early discharge with continuation of admitted care in the patient's residence.

-Private patients must not be discharged and then real mit ed as public HITH patients8.
-A HITH day is deemed to have occurred when the patient has stayed in cospital past midnight.
-If a patient is discharged from a HITH before midnight, they that day will be not be counted towards the overall HITH length of stay
+Private patients must not be discharged and then readmitted as public HITH patients7.
+A HITH day is deemed to have occurred when the patient has stayed in hospital past midnight.
+If a patient is discharged from a HITH before midnight, then that day will be not be counted towards the overall HITH length of stay.

-Home births may be recorded as eligible HTN admissions when provided under an approved home birth program and in accordance with the MP 0141/20 Public Home Birth Program Policy.
+Home births may be recorded as eligible HITH admissions where provided under an approved home birth program and in accordance with the MP 0141/20 Public Home Birth Program Policy.